 It celebrates the story of the book of Esther, a story of love, betrayal, and heroism.
 Purim is celebrated by dressing up in costumes while hearing the story being read aloud.
 And the villain is such a bad guy, children spin groggers (noisemakers) to drown out his name every time it's read!

 There's also giving to charity, general frivolity, and even a bit of adult imbibing.
-It's a holiday for the whole family to enjoy.
+It's a holiday meant for the whole family to enjoy.

 Jump to: